Skip to navigation Skip to content

 Partial capacity to work

-If a person is assessed as having a partial capacity to work they may qualify for additional entitlements and/or reduced mutual obligation requirements in respect of their YA.
+If a person is assessed as having a partial capacity to work they may qualify for additional entitlements and/or reduced mutual obligation requirements.
 See Job seekers with a partial capacity to work or a temporary reduced work capacity.

 Customers 21 years of age or under who are temporarily incapacitated for work may qualify for YA with an exemption from their mutual obligation requirements.
 See Customers claiming JobSeeker Payment (JSP)/Youth Allowance (YA) (Incapacitated).